-Voice recognition is a wonderful technological feature with endless modern utilities, but its perks often go unrealized due to poor auditory reception.
+Voice recognition is a wonderful technological feature with endless modern utilities.
+But voice recognition understanding you can be difficult due to poor auditory reception.

 If your software has difficulty understanding your speaking patterns, then there may be some quick solutions in store.
 This guide reveals the most common problems that face users of voice recognition interfaces.